cjacker/luatos-utils/README.md

 ├── ch341-mod
 │   ├── ch341.c
 │   └── Makefile
+├── luatos-flash-base-firmware : a script to flash upstream base firmware to air101 / 103
-├── flash-script-img : a script to flash script.img to air101 / 103
+├── luatos-flash-script-img : a script to flash script.img to air101 / 103
-├── gen-script-img : a script to generate script.img for air101 / 103
+├── luatos-gen-script-img : a script to generate script.img for air101 / 103
 ├── LICENSE
 ├── lvgl-demo : LVGL button demo project works with AIR 101 / 103 and OpenLuat LCD panel.
 ├── blink-demo : LED blink demo project works with AIR 101 / 103 devboard.